3LC Customer Managed Architecture¶

 3LC provides a thin and sparse system to create revisions to training data.
 The source data remains unchanged, and 3LC provides sparse revisions on top of the source data, similar to source control systems such as Git.

-Since 3LC is designed to be deployed into exiting ML workflows, it is quite flexible in how it is deployed.
+Since 3LC is designed to be deployed into existing ML workflows, it is quite flexible in how it is deployed.
 It is possible to deploy the system both on end-user workstations, on-prem (GPU) nodes, as well as on cloud infrastructure.

 With the customer managed deployment, no communication occurs outside the enterprise network, other than a license check at startup of the 3LC Object Service.

-Building Blocks#
+Building Blocks¶

 The 3LC system consists of four building blocks: